 - basic nuclear installations;

 - transport of radioactive and fissile material for civil use;

 - small-scale nuclear activities;

+- disposal of radioactive waste;

-- contaminated sites:
+- contaminated sites;

-- activities enhancing naturally occurring ionising radiations.
+- activities enhancing natural ionising radiations.

-2 | 1 Basic nuclear installations
+2 | 1 Basic nuclear installations (BNIs)

-2 | 1 | 1 Definition
+2|1|1 Definition

 The regulations classify nuclear facilities in various categories corresponding to procedures of various stringency, depending on the scale of the potential hazards.
-The main fixed nuclear installations, known as "basic nuclear installations" (BNIs), are defined in Article 28 of the Nuclear Transparency and Security Act 2006-686 of 13 June 2006.
-Decree 2007-830 of 11 May 2007 concerning the list of basic nuclear installations, gives a more precise definition of BNI categories:
+The main fixed nuclear installations, known as "Basic Nuclear Installations" (BNIs), are defined in Article 28 of the Nuclear Transparency and Security Act 2006-686 of 13 June 2006.
+Decree 2007-830 of 11 May 2007 concerning the list of BNIs, gives a more precise definition of BNI categories:

-- nuclear reactors, with the exception of those equipping a means of transport; - particle accelerators; - plants for the separation, manufacture or transformation of radioactive materials, in particular nuclear fuel manufacturing plants, spent fuel reprocessing plants or radioactive waste packaging plants; - facilities designed for the disposal, storage or use of radioactive materials, including waste.
+- nuclear reactors, with the exception of those equipping a means of transport; - particle accelerators; - plants for the separation, manufacture or transformation of radioactive materials, in particular nuclear fuel manufacturing plants, spent fuel reprocessing plants or radioactive waste packaging plants;

+- facilities designed for the disposal, storage or use of radioactive materials, including waste.